klay964/Uoitc-covid/README.md

-A web app that i built for college project,that shows latest information about COVID-19
+college project,that shows latest information about COVID-19